-Early Development Instrument (EDI) Pilot Project
+Early Development Instrument (EDI) Project

-The Early Development Instrument (EDI) pilot project is a new initiative of Erikson Institute that further extends our commitment to improving the lives of young children by illuminating the opportunities for more precise intervention and better alignment of resources for children, families, and communities.
+The Early Development Instrument (EDI) project is a new initiative that further extends our commitment to improving the lives of young children by illuminating the opportunities for more precise intervention and better alignment of resources for children, families, and communities.
 This initiative builds on Erikson’s mission-driven work to ensure a future in which all children have equitable opportunities to realize their full potential through leadership and policy influence.

 What is the EDI?

 The Early Development Instrument is a neighborhood-level population measure that gauges the development of young children within the context of their community.
 EDI data is collected through an approximate 103 question survey administered by kindergarten teachers during the second half of the year.
 The data are presented through neighborhood-level tables and maps (see edi.erikson.edu for an example).